-EOD Monday: Express server is set up and serving static assets; front-end is in place (though likely not polished); You have thought about what API endpoints you need and perhaps you’ve implemented one or two using data from
+EOD Monday: Express server is set up and serving static assets; front-end is in place (though likely not polished); You have thought about what API endpoints you need and perhaps you’ve implemented one or two in your Express server using data from

-EOD Tuesday: You have solidified what API endpoints you need and have implemented them using data from
+EOD Tuesday: At a high level, you have solidified what API endpoints you need and have implemented most of them using data from

 EOD Wednesday: You have set up your postgres database and refactored most of your endpoints that were using

-EOD Thursday: You have finished refactoring your endpoints to communicate with your postgres database; You’ve setup your test database and written your happy/sad path tests for each of your endpoints; You’ve polished your front-end
+EOD Thursday: You have finished refactoring your endpoints to communicate with your postgres database using

 Instructor Evaluation Points

 The following set of points are distributed at the discretion of the instructor.

 - 50 points - No approach was taken that is counter to the spirit of the project and its learning goals.
 There are no features missing from above that make the application feel incomplete or hard to use.
 Data persists on refresh using a knex/postgreSQL database.

 - 40 points - There is one feature missing from the base expectations that makes the application feel incomplete or hard to use.

 - 20 points - There are two features missing from the base expectations that make the application feel incomplete or hard to use.